davidchesnut/sp-dev-docs/docs/general-development/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md

 7. In the **Layouts** folder, open the shortcut menu for theSocialFeedJSOM folder, and then add a new SharePoint application page namedSocialFeed.aspx.

-    > [!NOTE]
-      > The code examples in this article define custom code in the page markup but do not use the code-behind class that Visual Studio creates for the page.
+  > Note: The code examples in this article define custom code in the page markup but do not use the code-behind class that Visual Studio creates for the page.

 8. Open the shortcut menu for the SocialFeed.aspx page, and then choose **Set as Startup Item**.

 9. In the markup for the SocialFeed.aspx page, define controls inside the "Main" **asp:Content** tags, as shown in the following code.

   ```HTML
 <table width="100%" id="tblPosts"></table><br/>
 <button id="btnDelete" type="button"></button><br />
 <span id="spanMessage" style="color: #FF0000;"></span>
   ```

-    > [!NOTE]
-      > These controls may not be used in every scenario.
+  > Note: These controls may not be used in every scenario.
 For example, the "Publish posts and replies" scenario only uses the **span** control.

 10. After the closing **span** tag, add **SharePoint:ScriptLink** controls, a **SharePoint:FormDigest** control, and **script** tags, as shown in the following code.
 The **SharePoint:ScriptLink** tags reference the class library files that define the JavaScript object model that you can use for My Site Social development.
 The **SharePoint:FormDigest** tag generates a message digest for security validation when required by operations that update server content.

   ```HTML
 <SharePoint:ScriptLink ID="ScriptLink1" name="SP.js" runat="server" ondemand="false" localizable="false" loadafterui="true" />
 <SharePoint:ScriptLink ID="ScriptLink2" name="SP.UserProfiles.js" runat="server" ondemand="false" localizable="false" loadafterui="true" />
 <SharePoint:FormDigest id="FormDigest" runat="server"/>